Gilberto-Lopez/Sistemas-Operativos/README.md

 ---------------

-The files and directories in this repository must replace the corresponding ones under pintos/src/ direcotory.
+The files and directories in this repository must replace the corresponding ones under pintos/src/ directory.

 Look for "Practice" comments to see changes through time.